-We have been planning a visit to Orlando in August for over a year and I was so excited to learn that Mickey’s Not So Scary Halloween Party was going to have a few dates in August.
+We have been planning a family Orlando vacation in August for over a year and I was so excited to learn that Mickey’s Not So Scary Halloween Party was going to have a few dates in August.
 At first I wasn’t sure we would enjoy a Halloween party in the summer but I knew the chances of us visiting in September or October were pretty slim.
 With that in mind we booked our first Mickey’s Not So Scary Halloween Party.

 Mickey’s Not So Scary Halloween Party is offered on select night throughout August, September, and October at the Magic Kingdom at Walt Disney World.
 It is a ticketed event and offers special character meet and greets and entertainment thorough the night.